BitWizCoder/Problem-solving-with-javascript/README-template.md

  **[Solution]()**

 **xi.
 Convert string:**
-    Convert a string to an array of characters
+    Convert a string to an array of characters.

  **[Solution]()**